An independent guide to Val Thorens

 It is quite spacious inside, and has a good view down the Belleville Valley, especially from the 'conservatory' extension.
 All the food is home-made.
 There's also a big terrace, and a snack hatch outside, with picnic-style tables and deckchairs.

 There are no bears, in spite of the restaurant's name, but there is a nice dog, which wears a harness.
 Is it a Malamute?

 Tel: +33 479 01 14 09

 We hope you find the perfect hot chocolate in one of the Val Thorens mountain restaurants.

 Many of the restaurants in Val Thorens serve Savoyard specialities - fondue, pierrade and raclette - but there are many other dishes on offer, including pizza, steak, and Tex-Mex.
 Our restaurant guide covers all the establishments in resort.
-Whether you want burger and chips at the Café Péclet, or Michelin-starred fare from Jean Sulpice at the Oxalys, you can find out about it here.
+Whether you want burger and chips at the Café Péclet, or more refine fare, you can find out about it here.
 Read about restaurants in Val Thorens.